 Eligible courses include:

-These material types are ineligible for grant funding:
+The following material types are ineligible for grant funding:

 Grant applicants shall adhere to the following requirements: